deckerweb/snippets-quicknav/README.md

 ```
 define( 'SNQN_ENABLED_USERS', [ 1, 500, 867 ] );
 ```
 This would enable only for the users with the IDs 1, 500 and 867.
-Note the square brackets, and no single quotes, just the ID numbers.
+Note the square brackets around, and no single quotes, just the ID numbers.

 For example you are one of many admin users (role `administrator`) but _only you_ want to show it _for yourself_.
 Given you have user ID 1:
 ```